 MAP values implementation and impact information about measures and uses this feedback to inform its decisionmaking.
 MAP received feedback on the implementation of the Child Core Set from presentations from states that participated in reporting and from the 2013 Annual Secretary's Report on the Quality of Care for Children in Medicaid and CHIP.
-This report states that in 2012, all states reported at least two measures.
-Appendix E provides more details on the frequency of reporting of each measure.
+This report states that in 2012, all states reported on at least two measures, with a median of 14 measures per state.
+Appendix E provides more details.
 CMS now has four years of experience with this voluntary reporting program and providing technical assistance and analytic support for states.
-These valuable inputs informed MAP's measure-specific and strategic recommendations for the Child Core Set to achieve CMS' three-part goal.
+These valuable inputs informed MAP's measure-specific and strategic recommendations for the Medicaid Child Core Set to achieve CMS' three-part goal.
 Presentations from two states highlighted that the Child Core Set measures are being used as an important tool to drive improvements on priority issues.
-The panelists identified implementation and measure-specific challenges to reporting the Child Core set, including:
+The panelists identified implementation and measure-specific challenges to reporting the Medicaid Child Core set, including:

-- Greater clarity is needed in the technical specifications, especially on definitions.
-Local coding conventions may complicate standardized reporting. - Measures that require chart review pose significant data collection burdens.
-Not only can they be resource-intensive, but there also may be legal and or technical barriers for the state to review medical records from hospitals and health systems. - The differences in reporting mechanisms across care settings and benefit structures also pose challenges.
-States that have "carve-outs" for mental health services experience challenges in gathering data on follow-up care and other details.
-Other challenges include capture of data from retail-based clinics and school-based health centers.

-States and their contracted health plans and providers are involved in multiple quality reporting initiatives, such as the Meaningful Use incentives, health homes, demonstration waivers, and managed care organization accreditation.
+- Greater clarity is needed in the technical specifications, especially around definitions. - Measures that require chart review pose significant data collection burdens.
+Not only can they be resource-intensive, but also there may be legal and or technical barriers for the state to review medical records from hospitals and health systems. - The differences in reporting mechanisms across care settings and benefit structures also pose challenges.
+States that have "carve-outs" for mental health services experience challenges in gathering data on follow-up care and other details. - States and their contracted health plans and providers are involved in multiple quality reporting initiatives, such as the Meaningful Use incentives and accreditation for managed care organizations.
 Greater alignment of measures among these programs would improve the efficiency of participation.